History of Nintendo: 1966–1972: Toy company and new ventures

 During the 1960s, Nintendo struggled to survive in the Japanese toy industry, which was still small at this point, and already dominated by already well-established companies such as Bandai and Tomy.
-Because of the generally short product life cycle of toys, the company took the approach of introducing new products at a quicker rate, marking the start of a major new era for Nintendo.
+Because of the generally short product life cycle of toys, the company took the approach of introducing new products at a quicker rate, marking the beginning of a major new era for Nintendo.

 In 1966, Yamauchi, upon visiting one of the company's hanafuda factories, noticed an extending arm-shaped toy, which had been made by one of its maintenance engineers, Gunpei Yokoi, for his own enjoyment.
 Yamauchi ordered Yokoi to develop it as a proper product for the Christmas rush.
 Released as the Ultra Hand, it became one of Nintendo's earliest toy blockbusters, selling over hundreds of thousands units.
 Seeing that Yokoi had potential, Yamauchi pulled him off assembly line work.
 Yokoi was soon moved from maintenance duty to product development.

 The Ultra Machine and Love Tester are two commercial toys made by Nintendo in the late 1960s.

 Due to his electrical engineering background, it soon became apparent that Yokoi was quite adept at developing electronic toys.
 These devices had a much higher novelty value than traditional toys, allowing Nintendo to charge a higher price margin for each product.
 Yokoi went on to develop many other toys, including the Ten Billion Barrel puzzle, a baseball throwing machine called the Ultra Machine, and a Love Tester.

 Nintendo released the first solar-powered light gun, the Nintendo Beam Gun, in 1970; this was the first commercially available light-gun for home use, produced in partnership with Sharp.

 In 1972, Nintendo released the Ele-Conga, one of the first programmable drum machines.
 It plays pre-programmed rhythms from disc-shaped punch cards, which can be altered or programmed by the user, to play different patterns.